 One of the key factors contributing to the financial struggles faced by many New Zealanders is the rising cost of living.

-Because the cost of living varies throughout New Zealand, the definition of a high income also varies. $100,000 will not go far in Auckland or central Otago, for example, but could be considered plenty in an area like Southland.
+Because the cost of living varies throughout New Zealand, the definition of a high income also varies.
+For example, $100,000 will not go far in Auckland or central Otago but could be considered plenty in an area like Southland.

 Another problem faced by New Zealanders is lifestyle inflation.
 With a higher income comes higher spending, with a United States study finding that almost half of respondents earning US$100,000 (NZD$142,000) to US$149,999 actually had less than $US1000 in their savings accounts.

 With all these payments being taken out of your bank account, it can be easy to feel like you are not well-off, even on a $100k salary.
 At the same time, the housing market continues to take people for a ride, with house prices and rents being on the rise.

-In fact, some budgeting services have found that more people earning over $65,000 a year were turning to them for help, often because their mortgage costs were consuming a large proportion of their incomes.
+Some budgeting services have found that more people earning over $65,000 a year were turning to them for help, often because their mortgage costs were consuming a large proportion of their incomes.